 “…actually Auntie, ” It seemed to be a day of butting in and interrupting adults, “Since you still have to return to work, why don’t you take us all to my house?
 You can come and pick Blessing up later or better still, Ncheta can take a taxi and collect her.”

 The cocking of head to the side and eyes off into the distance indicated my mum was ruminating, like a cow…I squashed the thought swiftly before it could take root.
 I know by saying it, I could make it happen but I still wasn’t completely sure that only by thinking it, would it come to pass.

 “Let me pick Ncheta up first and then take all three of you to your house,” My mum replied, glancing at her watch.
 “It will be lonely for her, to be left all alone at home.”

-I am not sure why, but my mum didn’t ask us anything about what went on in school on the drive to pick up Ncheta who was excited about going to Amazie’s instead of straight home and as thrilling as it all sounded – missing school, hanging out with Amazie and Ncheta, my two favourite people – I didn’t really want to go to Amazie’s.
+I am not sure why, but my mum didn’t ask us anything about what went on in school on the way to pick up Ncheta who was excited about going to Amazie’s instead of straight home.
+As thrilling as it all sounded – missing school, hanging out with Amazie and Ncheta, my two favourite people – I didn’t really want to go to Amazie’s.
 I mean, Amazie is the next best thing to a sibling after Ncheta but she lives in a flat!
 A ground floor flat for that matter!

 I hate flats!

 They’re usually poky little things with a shared backyard, shared staircase, shared central well or tap, as the case may be and a shared entrance to the staircase.
 Maybe not in Amazie’s case; her flat had a balcony of some sorts and the entrance faced the front yard not the staircase, as was the case in most of the block of flats dotted around the city.

 A flat was a flat was a flat!